OsomePteLtd/principles/src/frontend.md

 ## Unit tests

-1. Unit tests should be really "unit".
-Tend to extract smaller components, hooks and functions for testing specific logic instead of testing a big one.

 1. If you need to test complicated scenario, prefer e2e over unit tests.

 1. Mocks filename on frontend is `x.fake.ts`